 Rising Prevalence of Chronic Diseases

-Technological Advancements in Imaging Technologies
+Integration of Artificial Intelligence in Imaging Technologies

 MARKET RESTRAINTS

-High Costs of Imaging Equipment
+High Cost of Advanced Imaging Equipment

 MARKET OPPORTUNITIES

-Expansion of Telemedicine and Remote Diagnostics
+Expansion of Tele-Radiology and Remote Diagnostics

 MARKET CHALLENGES